thirdweb-dev/js/.github/contributing.md

 We use [Turborepo](https://turborepo.org/docs/getting-started) to manage the monorepo, and help speed up the [CI/CD](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) pipeline to ship to production faster 🚢.

-You can see a quick outline of each of the projects within this repo below, which each live within the [/packages](/packages) directory:
+You can see a quick outline of each of the projects within this repo below, each living within the [/packages](/packages) directory:

 | Package                        | Description                                                          | Latest Version                                                                                                                                                                   |
 | ------------------------------ | -------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |